xhuntjm/Image-Processor/readme.txt

 Uses canny module of opencv to generate a thresholded gradient amplitude image

 *****************************************************
-Assignment 4 Functions (All functions make use of opencv to perform operations)
+ (All functions make use of opencv to perform operations)

 17. Histogram Stretching using opencv: HS_CV
 Using range of pixels in image ([min,max]), intensity histogram of image is stretched to the range [0,255]